dralshehri/hijridate/CONTRIBUTING.md

 to add a new feature, or to update documentation.
 You can do so by following these simple steps:
 1. Fork the [repository](https://github.com/dralshehri/hijri-converter) on GitHub.
-2. Clone your copy locally.
+2. Clone your fork locally.
 3. Create a new branch.
 4. Make your code changes.
 5. Format code and run tests.